camilablank/dynamic-user-models/README.md

 # Dynamic User Modeling in Large Language Models

 ## Overview
-This mechanistic interpretability project investigates whether Large Language Models (LLMs) form dynamic models of users.
+This mechanistic interpretability project investigates whether **Large Language Models (LLMs) form dynamic models of users**.
 That is, whether they internally track user attributes such as knowledge, emotions, and goals, that change across multiple conversation turns.

 The goal is to:
 1. **Detect**: Identify representations of user attributes in model activations.